Think smarter, think wireless

 Fire risk assessment

-Carrying out a fire risk assessment should always take precedence prior to work commencing on site.
+Carrying out a fire risk assessment should always take precedence before work begins on site.
 It will help you to uncover hazards and understand the impact that a fire can have on your site and workers.
 The appropriate measures can then be put in place to ensure your site is prepared.

 We recommend conducting the following steps: